Sandra Susanibar-Adaniya, MD, MS

 Sagar Lonial, MD, FACP

-Chair and Professor, Department of Hematology and Medical Oncology, Anne and Bernard Gray Family, Chair in Cancer, Emory University School of Medicine, Chief Medical Officer, Winship Cancer Institute of Emory University
+Chair and Professor, Department of Hematology and Medical Oncology, Anne and Bernard Gray Family Chair in Cancer, Emory University School of Medicine, Chief Medical Officer, Winship Cancer Institute of Emory University, Atlanta, GA

 Dr. Sagar Lonial , MD, FACP is internationally recognized as a leading authority in multiple myeloma treatment and research.
 As a medical oncologist at the Winship Cancer Institute, Dr. Lonial treats patients with multiple myeloma and is a lead member of the bone marrow transplantation team and clinical trials team.
 He is board certified in hematology and medical oncology.
 Dr. Lonial is involved in numerous professional organizations including American Society of Clinical Oncology, American Society of Hematology, and American Society for Blood and Marrow Transplantation.
 He serves Vice Chair of the Finance Committee of the International Myeloma Society, and serves as Vice Chair of the Myeloma Committee in the Eastern Cooperative Oncology Group.
 He also serves as President and Chair of the Society of Hematologic Oncology.
 Additionally, he is on the Scientific Advisory Board for the International Myeloma Foundation.
 Dr. Lonial has worked in the field of immunotherapy and cancer since his arrival at Emory, and in the previous 3 years has spent time developing the B-cell malignancy program with respect to novel targeted agents in laboratory models as well as early clinical trials.
 His previous laboratory work has focused on evaluating the impact of purified dendritic cell subsets on the nature of immune responses against antigen, and he has completed several trials evaluating the impact of cytokines on dendritic cell content and post transplant immune recovery.
 Most recently, Dr. Lonial has focused on combinations of novel agents as therapy for myeloma and lymphoma, particularly evaluating combinations that may result in synergistic inhibition of the PI3-K/Akt pathway.
 His lab has recently received funding from the MMRF, the Lymphoma Research Foundation, and The Leukemia & Lymphoma Society.
 Dr. Lonial earned his medical degree from the University of Louisville School of Medicine.
 He completed his internship and residency at Baylor College of Medicine in Houston, Texas, followed by a fellowship in hematology and oncology at Emory University School of Medicine in Atlanta, Georgia.